DataCanvasIO/YLearn/docs/source/sub/quick_start.rst

 Example usages
 ==============

 We present several necessary example usages of YLearn in this section.
-Please see their specifical documentations to for more details.
+Please see their specifical documentations for more details.

 1. Representation of causal graph